 Radboud University Medical Centre (RU), The Netherlands

-The Radboudumc has all the facilities to perform the research proposed.
-These include state-of-the-art molecular biological equipment, access to a gene microarray/next gen sequencing facility, a microscopic imaging center (electron microscopes, multiphoton, confocal and fluorescence microscopes, digital imaging processing, etc.), and a large number of state-of-the-art biochemical instruments including HPLC, FPLC and a wide range of electrophoresis equipment.
+Radboudumc has all the facilities to perform their research proposed in HS-SEQ.
+These include state-of-the-art molecular biological equipment, access to a next gen sequencing facility, a microscopic imaging center (electron microscopes, multiphoton, confocal and fluorescence microscopes, digital imaging processing, etc.), and a large number of state-of-the-art biochemical instruments including HPLC, FPLC.

 Waters Corporation, UK

 For over 50 years, Waters Corporation has developed innovative analytical science solutions to support customer discoveries, operations, performance, and regulatory compliance.
 Specifically, the company designs, manufactures, sells, and services high performance liquid chromatography, ultra-performance liquid chromatography, and mass spectrometry technology systems and support products primarily in the United States, Europe, Japan, and Asia.
 Our innovations enable significant advancements within the pharmaceutical, life science, biochemical, industrial, food safety, environmental, academic and government industries.
 Waters is a publicly traded corporation (NYSE:WAT) with more than 6,500 employees and is represented in more than 100 countries around the world.